 - Work in a lab facility with hardware, ground support equipment and test equipment

 - Assure that the quality, accuracy, and integrity of the System Testbed technical documentation, reports, and deliverables comply with JPL standards, project plans, and policies

-In the long run, you may work on tasks such as preparing and presenting testbed information and data at meetings and reviews; certifying the testbed; completing the system level Verification and Validation of the Psyche flight system; designing and executing Operational Readiness Tests; designing and executing Mission Scenario Tests.
+You may work on tasks such as preparing and presenting testbed information and data at meetings and reviews; certifying the testbed; completing the system level Verification and Validation of the Mars 2020 flight system; designing and executing Operational Readiness Tests; designing and executing Mission Scenario Tests.